allanpatrick18/graphqlproject/README.md

 # Application Overview

-The Application Starter demonstrates a simple start.
+The Application overview demonstrates a simple start.

 ## Requirements
 - It's necessary has docker and docker-compose installed.